-Keeping the memory and information about our family members alive should be our goal.
-Unless one makes some major contribution in our lifetime, most of the information about us is known within our own family and after several generations, the information fades and then it is gone!
-Find A Grave used to be an excellent site, for the past 17 years, but that has all changed with the new management.
-So sad with all of the many thousands of hours many of us have spent creating memorials and adding photos!
+'Keeping the memory and information about our family members "alive" should be our goal.
+Unless "we" make some major contribution in our lifetime, most of the information about us is known within our own family and after several generations, the information fades, and then it is gone!
+Thanks to Find-A-Grave for allowing us to share this information now, and for future generations to use it in their genealogy research.

-Old Mission Mausoleum construction began in 1918 and completed in 1954 with the addition of the fourth and final unit.
+November 2001: Since this is Find-A-Grave and I am still alive, I just wanted to leave a message for current and future readers about "my" grave location.
+I have just purchased space for my mortal remains in an older community mausoleum.
+Old Mission Mausoleum construction began in 1918 and was completed in 1954 with the addition of the fourth and final unit.
 The construction resulted in a total expenditure of more than one million dollars.
 I have researched the history of this structure and its builder of 36 years.

-Last updated: November 2017, if this is out of date by six months, just look for me here: Future Resting Location
+Last updated: August 2021 if this is out of date by six months, just look for me here: Future Resting Location